Random models for singular SPDEs: The generalized (KPZ) equation

 We describe in this section the regularity structure associated with the generalized (KPZ) equation and the BHZ renormalized model.
 A reader familiar with the theory can skip this section.

-\textbf{\textsf{The regularity structure --}} Let $\mcI$ and $\mcI_{(0,1)}$ stand for abstract `integration' symbols; they are formal placeholders for the convolution operator with $K$ and its space derivative.
-Let $\Xi$ stand for the symbol playing in the regularity structure the role of $\zeta$.
-The regularity structure associated with the generalized (KPZ) equation \eqref{EqGKPZ} is generated by the following rule $\scrR$ that describes the local structure of its (decorated) trees.
+\textit{{\S1.
+The (gKPZ) regularity structure.}} Let $\mcI$ and $\mcI_{(0,1)}$ stand for abstract `integration' symbols; they are formal placeholders for the convolution operator with $K$ and its space derivative.
+More generally, for $a\in\bbN^2$, we denote by $\mcI_a$ some abstract integration symbols encoding the convolution operator with $ \partial^a K $.
+We define also an abstract derivative $ \mathcal{D}^a $ satisfying the Leibniz rule and such that

+This derivative corresponds to the differential operator $ \partial^a $.
+In the sequel we will denote $ \mathcal{D}^{(0,1)} $ by $ \mathcal{D}$.
+Let $\Xi$ stand for the symbol playing in the regularity structure the role of the noise $\zeta$.
+The regularity structure associated with the generalized (KPZ) equation \eqref{EqGKPZ} is generated by the following rule $\scrR$ that describes the local structure of its decorated trees.
 Write $[\mcI]_\ell$ for an $\ell$-tuple of operators $\mcI$.
 One has